lourou/lourou/README.md

 ## 🙋‍♂️ About Me

 - 🎓 Skilled in **Front-end, back-end, and mobile development**.
-- 🤖 Practical knowledge in AI/LLM and Machine Learning.
+- 🤖 Practical knowledge in AI, LLMs and Machine Learning.
 - 💻 Love working with **TypeScript, React, ReactNative, Next.js, and Python for everything AI related**.
-- 🔭 Built a community of 250+ developers and collaborated with companies like N26, Zalando, and BlaBlaCar to offer tailored training programs in Data Science and Machine Learning.
 - 🎵 A musician who loves blending creativity with technology.
 - 🌱 Always learning and exploring new technologies and ideas.